3lvis/shared-layer-poc/README.md

   - Run `npm i` at repo root, then restart Metro with `--reset-cache`.
 - Simulator name mismatch:
   - List available devices with `xcrun simctl list devices` and update the `ios` script in `apps/mobile/package.json`.
+- Android SDK path not found / RN CLI gradle scripts not found:
+  - Add `apps/mobile/android/local.properties` (not committed): `sdk.dir=/Users/<you>/Library/Android/sdk`.
+  - Ensure JDK and SDK env vars are set in your shell (see Android environment above).

 ## Type checking
 `npm run typecheck` triggers TS project references from the root.
 For strict build-mode across packages, we can add `"composite": true` to each referenced tsconfig — say the word and I’ll enable it.